Get Involved

 Minimum Requirements:

-- Bachelor's degree in social work or related field
+• Master’s degree required in counseling, social work, or related field.

 Job Duties/Essential Functions: